 Videos that Teach Respect

 Children love animated videos.
 Here are a list of videos that teach respect that your students will be sure to love!
-If you are interested in follow-up questions to extend the conversation after showing the videos in your classroom, we have these available inside of The Encouraging Classroom.
+If you are interested in follow-up questions to extend the conversation after showing the videos in your classroom, we have these available inside of our Social Emotional Curriculum.

 1. “Bridge” by Ting Chian Tey